 Our planet is in crisis.
 Climate change is already having devastating impacts on communities around the world and we’re feeling the effects right here in the Midwest.
 Every day, it seems, a new study comes out with data about the adverse effects that climate change will have on our communities, our health and our economy.
 Our region is the source of 22% of the nation’s carbon dioxide pollution, generated by many old industrial and coal-fired power plants and the transportation network centered in Chicago.
 However, our region is also full of hope, as bright minds and strong, diverse networks activate around our many assets and a promising clean energy future.
 The Midwest can be a center for equitable solutions that are good for the economy and environment.
 ELPC is paving the way for clean renewable energy, energy efficient policies, clean air standards enforcement, and clean transportation innovation.

 What is ELPC Doing?

-- Clean Cities – With the US withdrawal from the Paris Climate Accord, mayors across the country are stepping up to combat climate change.
-ELPC will work with cities to adopt high-value actions to reduce carbon pollution and transform their public commitments into meaningful climate actions.
+- Climate Cities – When the U.S. withdrew from the Paris Climate Accord, mayors across the country stepped up to combat climate change.
+ELPC works with Midwestern cities to reduce carbon pollution and transform their public commitments into meaningful climate actions.